Coloby/quartz_notes/quartz_content/PublicNotes/DBs.md

 		- Reliable - Highly stable & can handle a large data without crashing
 		- Flexibility - Supports a wide range of data types
 		- Complexity - configurable+, hard for new users to set up/maintain.
-	- Cockroach - foss distributed & resilient DB
+	- Distributed & resilient DB
+		- What?
+			- Servers on the edge are not enough, we also need the DBs to be closer to users... so let's make 30 replicas distributed in the world
+		- foss
+			- CockroachDB
 				- built for Kubernetes
+			- Turso - uses sqLite